 The 1986 premiere of Tomson Highway’s The Rez Sisters went on to become the first North American, Indigenous written and performed production at the Edinburgh International Theatre Festival in 1989.
 1986 was also the year the company began full-time operation with Artistic Director Tomson Highway and General Manager Elaine Bomberry.

-For the first time in our history NEPA is managing and operating our own vibrant venue: Aki Studio.
+Since 2012, for the first time in our history, Native Earth is managing and operating our own vibrant venue: Aki Studio.
 The 120 seat black box theatre is situated in Daniels Spectrum, the revitalized arts and cultural centre in Regent Park.
 Aki Studio has been host to many Indigenous, multicultural, and independent theatre companies including fu-Gen, Cahoots, Obsidian, Acting Up Stage, Paper Canoe, and Agokwe Collective.
 We look forward to the Aki Studio becoming a national and international Indigenous performance venue.

 We use the term Indigenous to encompass the First Nations, Métis, and Inuit of Turtle Island (North America), and also include Indigenous peoples from other regions including Latin America, Australia, New Zealand, and Greenland.